Machine Vision Technology Forum 2019 - Presentations

 Polarized lighting can make or break a polarized image.
 Techniques such as cross polarization and different lighting styles that help a user produce the best polarized image.
-We will go in depth how polarized lighting works and how it interacts with Sony’s polarized sensor.
+We will look how polarized lighting works and how it interacts with Sony’s polarized sensor.

-In the presentation we will go in-depth on Sony’s Polarized sensors and best practices on paring Metaphase polarized LED illumination, and the application that can solved using polarization technology.
+In the presentation we will investigate in-detail Sony’s Polarized sensors and look at the best practices on paring Metaphase polarized LED illumination.
+It finishes with ana overview of some applications that can solved using polarization technology.